Frequently Asked Questions

 Hell yeah!
 Welcome!
 We don't know what weird low point in your life led you to try singlespeed cyclocross, but.... you're home now, and that's what matters.

-SSCXWC is an annual 3 day/3 night event, celebrating riding stupid bikes with stupid people.
-As long as you can ride a bike, it is calibrated so that attendants of all skill levels and abilities should be able to have a good time.
-Even if you’re gluten free.
+SSCXWC is an annual grassroots 3 day/3 night event, celebrating riding stupid bikes with stupid people.
+It is calibrated so that attendants of all skill levels and abilities should be able to have a good time, as long as you can sort of pedal a bike.
+Even if you're gluten free.

 To attend SSCXWC26BHAM you don't have to win races back home, you don't have to be a hot drunken mess, and you don't need to be a mega-extrovert with a million friends.
 Although all of those people are welcome to be here too!